mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

       ```

     :::info
-    If you have entered a Client Type the endpoint will be secured by API Key even if the `Only with an API Key` flag is disabled
+    If you have entered a Client Type the endpoint will be secured by API Key even if the `API Key required` flag is disabled
     :::

    * `groups.<group name>` or `<group name> in groups` to check the **group of logged user**.
 So you can limit the access to specified groups.